-(63) Manufacturing means to prepare, treat, modify, compound, package, or otherwise manipulate cannabis or cannabis extract into a cannabis product.
+(63) (5)Manufacturing means to prepare, treat, modify, compound, package, or otherwise manipulate cannabis or cannabis extract into a cannabis product.
 Manufacturing shall not include cultivation, as defined in Article 1 of the Cannabis Law, or extracting as defined in this Part.

-(64) Marihuana-related offense means an offense defined in: (i) former sections 220.03 and 220.06 of the Penal Law where the sole controlled substance involved was concentrated cannabis, (ii) former sections 221.05, 221.10, 221.15, 221.20, 221.35, or 221.40 of the Penal Law, (iii) section 105.05 of the Penal Law prior to the effective date of Chapter ninety-two of the laws of two thousand twenty-one and the sole conduct involved was an offense defined in former sections 221.35 or 221.40 of the Penal Law, (iv) former section 3382 of the Public Health Law prior to the effective date as prescribed in subdivision nine of section 222.15 of the Penal Law, and the cultivation of such cannabis plants was solely for personal possession and use, (v) Article two hundred twenty or section 240.36 of the of the Penal Law prior to the effective date of former Article two hundred twenty-one of the Penal Law and the sole controlled substance involved was marihuana and the conviction was only for a misdemeanor and/or violation, or (vi) any offense identified by the Office to be a marihuana-related offense.
+(64) (54)Marihuana-related offense means an offense defined in: (i) former sections 220.03 and 220.06 of the Penal Law where the sole controlled substance involved was concentrated cannabis, in(ii) former sections 221.05, 221.10, 221.15, 221.20, 221.35, or 221.40 of the Penal Law, in(iii) section 105.05 of the Penal Law prior to the effective date of chapterChapter ninety-two of the laws of two thousand twenty-one and the sole conduct involved was an offense defined in former sections 221.35 or 221.40 of the Penal Law, in(iv) former section three thousand three hundred eighty-two3382 of the Public Health Law prior to the effective date as prescribed in subdivision nine of section 222.15 of the Penal Law, and the cultivation of such cannabis plants was solely for personal possession and use, in article(v) Article two hundred twenty or section 240.36 of the of the Penal Law prior to the effective date of former Article two hundred twenty-one of the Penal Law and the sole controlled substance involved was marihuana and the conviction was only for a misdemeanor and/or violation, or (vi) any offense identified by the Office to be a marihuana-related offense.